 Marketing is important for the promotion of business, that’s why we have added it into template.
 Specify a budget for the whole year for carrying out marketing activities.
 For example, allocate $8,000 as your annual marketing budget for next one year.
 Once the year is completed successfully, gradually increase it as business grow and expand.

 Defining Key Customers

-In this sample business plan for food truck, we pinpoint main target audience.
+In this sample business plan for start up food truck, we pinpoint main target audience.

 Identifythe target audience based on:

 These statistics can be obtained from the research completed in the above section.

 Here is an example why this information is critical – if selling fast food, targeting young to middle aged people is the right option.
 Here, the prices will define if the potential buyers actually have the buying power.

 Explain the Current Business Situation